Afro-Palestinians: Background

-The Jerusalem community of Afro-Palestinians, 50 families now numbering some 350 (or 450) members, reside in two compounds outside the Ḥaram ash-Sharīf (west of the Inspector's Gate): Ribat al-Mansuri and Ribat of Aladdin (Ribat al-Baseri/Ribat Aladdin al-Bassir/Ribat Al'a ad-Deen Busari).
+The Jerusalem community of Afro-Palestinians, 50 families now numbering some 350 (or 450) members, reside in two compounds outside the Ḥaram ash-Sharīf (west of the Inspector's Gate): Ribat al-Mansuri and Ribat of Aladdin (Ribat al-Basiri/Ribat Aladdin al-Bassir/Ribat Al'a ad-Deen Busari).

 They were built between 1267 and 1382 and served as ribats (hostels for visiting Muslim pilgrims) under the Mamluks.
 This distinctive enclave has been called Jerusalem's Little Harlem.

-During the Arab Revolt of WW1, the Ottomans converted the compounds into jails – one known as 'the Blood Prison' and the other as 'the hanging prison' – where prisoners were detained and executed.
+During the Arab Revolt of World War I, the Ottomans converted the compounds into jails — one known as 'the Blood Prison' and the other as 'the hanging prison' — where prisoners were detained and executed.
 The community has restructured part of this former prison to create a mosque.

 Until the Israeli occupation that began in 1967, they were employed as guards at the Ḥaram ash-Sharīf, a function now taken over by Israeli soldiers.

-These have close links with similar communities in Acre and Jericho, established when Africans came to work in the Umayyad sugar industry.
+These have close links with similar communities in Acre and Jericho, established during the era of slavery in the Umayyad Caliphate, when African slaves came to work in the Umayyad sugar industry.

 The community in northern Jericho have often been called "the slaves of Duyuk" even in modern times.

+People whose ancestors came from Nigeria, Sudan, Senegal and Chad make up most of the community, and most of these came to Palestine during the British Mandate.

+Many, according to Abraham Milligram, came as conscripted labourers during General Edmund Allenby's campaign against the Turks in the latter stages of World War I.

+Another group trace their lineage to the Arab Salvation Army who fought on the Arab side of the 1948 Arab–Israeli War.

 Modern times

 Following Ottoman rule, the ribats became a part of the religious trust (waqf).
 The Palestinian leader and mufti of Jerusalem Sheikh Amin al-Husseini rented out these compounds to Palestinians of African background, in gratitude for their loyalty as protectors of the al-Aqsa Mosque after one of the African guards, Jibril Tahruri, took a bullet aimed at the mufti.
 The rent remains largely nominal.
 Afro-Palestinians whose connection to Jerusalem predates 1947 found themselves in one of the most troubled areas in the region.
 Falling in love with the city of Jerusalem and with deep ties to Islam, they married Palestinians and continue to identify as Palestinians.
-After 1948, in particular, black Palestinian men married women coming from the peasant fellahin society, but never Bedouin women.

 The African Palestinians who now live in the two compounds near al-Aqsa mosque have called the area home since 1930.
-They have experienced prejudice, with some Palestinian Arabs referring to them as 'slaves' (abeed) and to their neighbourhood as the 'slaves' prison' (habs al-abeed), and their colour has led to objections against them marrying Palestinians with lighter skin.
-According to Mousa Qous, director of the African Community Society and a former member of the PFLP, "Sometimes when a black Palestinian wants to marry a white Palestinian woman, some members of her family might object."
-Interracial marriage with Afro-Palestinians has become more common in recent years.
-In colloquial Palestinian Arabic, standard usage prefers the word sumr (black colour) over sawd, which has an uncouth connotation.
+They have experienced prejudice, with some Palestinian Arabs referring to them as "slaves" (abeed) and to their neighbourhood as the "slaves' prison" (habs al-abeed).
+In colloquial Palestinian Arabic, standard usage prefers the word sumr (dark colour) over sawd, which has an uncouth connotation.
+In a 1997 interview, community members described their origins as "Sudan" as a reference to the Arabic phrase for "place of the Black people."
+In recent decades, "African community" (al-jaliyya al-Afriqiyya) has become more standard.